German accused of smuggling gun parts out of factory goes on trial | DW | 17.10.2019

 Wider network

-Five other men, who are accused of having acquired the weapons and traded them, are also facing charges.

-Authorities say that by the time of his arrest, the man had sold at least 70 small arms to a 27-year-old person from Menden in the Sauerland region.
+Authorities say that by the time of his arrest, the man had sold at least 70 small arms — including an automatic machine gun — to a 27-year-old person from Menden in the Sauerland region.

-The latter is said to have sold them to the other defendants from Bielefeld, Hagen, Bochum and Attendorn — all cities in the western state of North Rhine-Westphalia.
+The latter is said to have sold them to the other defendants from Bielefeld, Hagen, Bochum and Attendorn — all towns in the western state of North Rhine-Westphalia.

 Investigators say the weapons were used in three attempted homicides in the biker scene.